danfuzz/samizdat/doc/library-guide/core.LangNode.md

 refer to those variables and names, for all the references needed when parsing the language.

-Regular variable references are bound from their string name.
-For example, `"ifIs"` maps to a regular variable reference of the name `ifIs`.
+Regular variable references are bound from their symbol name.
+For example, `@ifIs` maps to a regular variable reference of the name `ifIs`.

-Module-scoped names are bound from a string of the form `Module_name`.
-For example, `"Format_usual"` maps to a reference to `$Format::usual`.
+Module-scoped names are bound from a symbol of the form `@Module_name`.
+For example, `@Format_usual` maps to a reference to `$Format::usual`.

 For specific details on which names are mapped, refer to the source.